Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Virtual Riemann--Roch for Almost Perfect Obstruction Theories

-In this section, we prove the main results of the paper, which are virtual Riemann-Roch theorems for morphisms equipped with an almost perfect obstruction theory in the non-equivariant and equivariant cases, which remove several technical assumptions and generalize the virtual Riemann-Roch theorems of Fantechi-G\"{o}ttsche \cite{VirRR} and Ravi-Sreedhar \cite{EquivVirRR}.
+In this section, we prove the main results of the paper, which are virtual Riemann--Roch theorems for morphisms equipped with an almost perfect obstruction theory in the non-equivariant and equivariant cases, which remove several technical assumptions and generalize the virtual Riemann--Roch theorems of Fantechi--G\"{o}ttsche \cite{VirRR} and Ravi--Sreedhar \cite{EquivVirRR}.
 In particular, we show that a virtual Todd class is always defined and takes the expected form in the presence of an appropriate resolution of the almost perfect obstruction theory.

-Despite the fact that the usual Riemann-Roch theorem is the special case of the equivariant Riemann-Roch theorem when the group is trivial, it will be useful to develop the non-equivariant case first, as it is of independent interest and will be the basis used to establish the theorem in the equivariant case.
+Despite the fact that the usual Riemann--Roch theorem is the special case of the equivariant Riemann--Roch theorem when the group is trivial, it will be useful to develop the non-equivariant case first, as it is of independent interest and will be the basis used to establish the theorem in the equivariant case.